For latest news follow

 Road and Greenhill Close to limit the noise and light pollution when 3G

 Details of these planning applications can be found from these links:

 Green & Open Spaces Report and the Local Plan

 for the Council’s Cabinet meeting on 19 August 2016.
 The Green &

-Open Space Review Board’s Final Report is due to be published on
+Open Space Review Board’s Final Report is released on 6 October.

 Liverpool is one of the few local authorities to commission a major strategic